sidesteps/WhyNotWin11/README.md

 # WhyNotWin11

 **STATUS: Your PC is not windows 11 compatible**

+**REASON:**
-**REASON: Linux desktops have a way better usability and are way less buggy.
-Oh, and it's free.**
+- Linux desktops have a way better usability and are way less buggy.
+- Oh, and it's free.
+- Oh oh, and there's no cortana, MS teams and other corporate shit pushed on you.